khromov/WooCommerce-Pricefiles/README.md

 For more information, visit the plugin page on WordPress.org: https://wordpress.org/plugins/woocommerce-pricefiles/

-I strongly recomend downloading the plugin from [WordPress.org](https://wordpress.org/plugins/woocommerce-pricefiles/) and not from GitHub because the versions are tested before they are uploaded there.
+I strongly recommend downloading the plugin from [WordPress.org](https://wordpress.org/plugins/woocommerce-pricefiles/) and not from GitHub because the versions are tested before they are uploaded there.

 ###Supported services